 Assignment of Medical Expense Benefits.
-Section 38.2-2201 D of the Code of Virginia provides the circumstances under which assignments of medical expense benefits are valid.
-To be valid, any assignment of medical expense benefits must comply with this section of the Code.
+Section 38.2-2201 of the Code of Virginia has been amended to provide the circumstances under which assignments of medical expense benefits are valid.
+To be valid, any assignment of medical expense benefits must comply with this section.
 The covered injured person who makes an assignment of medical expense benefits must be notified in writing by the health care provider of the effect of the assignment at the time that such assignment is made.
 Such notice is required to include a statement that the person may want to consult his insurance agent or attorney before signing the form and that he is not required to execute the form to receive care.
 No such assignment is valid unless it is signed by the covered injured person (or his representative) and is dated.
 A copy of the notice and the assignment must be given to the covered injured person.
 No such person is required to make an assignment of his medical expense benefits.

 No claim may be paid under an assignment of medical expense benefits unless a copy of the executed assignment of benefits and the notice (if on a separate form) is provided to the motor vehicle insurer.
-All assignments of benefits including all directions to pay, must comply with this section, regardless of whether the insured has health insurance.

-Duties of a medical expense benefits insurer when paying claims.
-If the insured injured person is covered by a health care policy and the health care provider is an in-network provider who has submitted the claim for services to the health insurer, then the medical expense benefits insurer, upon receipt of a copy of the explanation of benefits, remittance advice, or similar documentation from the health care provider and evidence of a valid assignment, shall pay directly to the health care provider, from any medical expense benefits available to the injured person under a motor vehicle insurance policy, any copayments, coinsurance, or deductibles owed by the injured person to the health care provider.
-The remaining benefits under the injured person's medical expense benefits coverage shall be paid directly to the injured person, subject to the balance of the allowable charges for the medical services, as evidenced by the explanation of benefits, remittance advice, or similar documentation.
-Absent a valid assignment of benefits, all charges including copayments, coinsurance, deductibles and any amount the health insurer paid to the provider shall be paid to the injured person.
+If the covered injured person is covered by a health care policy and the health care provider is an innetwork provider who has submitted the claim for services to the health insurer, then the medical expense benefits insurer, upon receipt of a copy of the explanation of benefits, remittance advice, or similar documentation from the health care provider and evidence that medical expense benefits have been assigned, shall pay directly to the health care provider, from any medical expense benefits available to the injured person under a motor vehicle insurance policy, any copayments, coinsurance, or deductibles owed by the injured person to the health care provider.
+The remaining benefits under the injured person's medical expense benefits coverage shall be paid to the injured person, subject to the balance of the allowable charges for the medical services, as evidenced by the explanation of benefits, remittance advice, or similar documentation.
 Medical expense benefits insurers should always request the explanation of benefits or remittance advice from the provider/injured person before paying a claim.
 The explanation of benefits provides the amount that the injured person has incurred and, consequently, is entitled to collect under his medical expense benefits coverage.
-See Section 38.2-2201 of the Code of Virginia.